i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/events-alerts/managing-notifications/dependencies.md

 ### Meta-services

-To configure a logical dependency, go into the `Configuration> Notifications > Dependencies > Meta Services` menu and click **Add**.
+To configure a logical dependency, go into the **Configuration> Notifications > Dependencies > Meta Services** menu and click **Add**.

 ![image](../../assets/managing-notifications/metaservice_dependencies.png)

 Two types of meta-services: a meta-service is called a “master” if it controls the execution and the notification of other (“dependent”) meta-services.

 -   The **Name** and **Description** fields indicate the name and description of the dependencies
--   The **Parent relationship** field should be ignored if you use the Centreon Engine.
+-   The **Parent relationship** field should be ignored if you use the Engine.
 If it is enabled, and if the links of dependencies of the master meta-service become unavailable the dependencies in the process of creation is no longer taken into account.
 -   The **Execution Failure Criteria** field Indicates which are the statuses of the meta-master service(s) that will prevent the check of the meta-dependent services
 -   The **Notification Failure Criteria** field indicates the statuses of the meta-service(s) preventing the sending of notifications to meta-dependent services
 -   The **Meta-service name** list defines the master meta-service(s)